I-rem/snow-crash/level04/Ressources/README.md

 }
 x(param("x"));
 ```
-After a crash course in perl [subroutines](https://www.tutorialspoint.com/perl/perl_subroutines.htm) and the [CGI](https://www.perl.com/article/perl-and-cgi/) module we see that we are provided a neatly vulnerable code.
+After a crash course in perl [subroutines](https://www.tutorialspoint.com/perl/perl_subroutines.htm) and the [CGI](https://www.perl.com/article/perl-and-cgi/) module we see that we are provided with a neatly vulnerable code.

 First let's discuss some syntax.
 The [qw](https://www.geeksforgeeks.org/perl-qw-operator/)(quote-word) operator in Perl is used to extract each element of the given string as it is in an array of elements in single-quote.
 For example: qw(Hello world) becomes ('Hello', 'world')